Day 1 – Depart London Heathrow

 Mt Elbrus is the highest mountain in Europe; it stands 5642m above the Baksan Valley in the Caucasus mountain chain.
 For this expedition no advanced mountaineering experience is required.
-It is merely a winter trek in glaciated mountains achievable by anyone who is reasonably fit.
+This trek using winter walking skills in glaciated mountains and can be achievable by anyone who is reasonably fit.

 The stunning Caucasus mountain range forms a chain of high, alpine mountains separating Georgia from Russia.
 Elbrus forms part of this range and is the highest peak in Europe at 5642m of snow and rock.